2020 NCSEHE Equity Fellow Janine Delahunty

 Dr Janine Delahunty, University of Wollongong

 The focus of my NCSEHE Equity Fellowship will be on the higher than average attrition of regional students from university.
-I am interested in finding out from young people themselves what their perspectives are on future goals and what they perceive, or have already experienced, as barriers to completing a university degree.
+I am interested in finding out from regional students themselves what their perspectives are on future goals and what they perceive, or have already experienced, as barriers to completing a university degree.
 There really is no better way to understand how to provide relevant support than listening to what regional students are experiencing and then developing support that reflects the particular nuances of their world (Newman, 2019).
 This project will involve students from regional areas who are already at university as well as senior school students contemplating their futures beyond school.
 Perspectives from staff who support regional students in various roles will also be sought.
-By focusing on regional students Australia-wide, this Fellowship will build on initial findings from a 2018 NCSEHE-funded study, which indicated that coming to university for regional young people is rarely a simple decision, but has highly personal and complex repercussions.
+By focusing on regional students Australia-wide, this Fellowship will build on initial findings from a 2018 NCSEHE-funded study, which indicated that coming to university for those from regional areas is rarely a simple decision, but has highly personal and complex repercussions.

 What I aim to achieve

-Through interviews and surveys, using reflective open questioning about future goals, conceptions of selves in the future (such as, ‘me as a physio’, or ‘me not as labourer ‘etc), I hope to develop a deeper understanding of how motivation and decision-making reflect aspects of becoming their imagined selves.
+Through interviews and surveys, using reflective open questioning about future goals, conceptions of selves in the future (such as, ‘me as a physio’, or ‘me not as labourer’ etc.), I hope to develop a deeper understanding of how motivation and decision-making reflect aspects of becoming their imagined selves.
 It is also important to consider barriers and enablers that may be influential in hindering or assisting efforts towards future goals.
 As self-reflection is key to changing outcomes, behaviours and attitudes, I will develop a reflective tool that will help elicit deeper or more meaningful self-reflection on aspects of self (now, in the future), on motivations and actions involved, and in making barriers and enablers more visible.
 At regular points in the project I will be seeking feedback from critical friends and stakeholders, with attention to transferability, with the intention that resources be non-prescriptive to allow adaptability in a range of different areas of student support, across disciplines, and sector-wide.
 Themes from the data will also be used to draft a set of retention strategies.

 As an innovative addition, I bring skills in fine-grained linguistic analysis which will provide even greater insight into students’ lived experience and perspectives.
 What I am particularly interested in is the meanings encoded within language when individuals talk about how they perceive the world and their place within it, and their opinions of things which encode particular attitudinal stances or positionings through aligning or disaligning with particular values.
 This provides a level of insight and detail into language of emotion and feelings, praise or criticism of behaviours (self or others) and of evaluation such as the social or aesthetic value of things or entities.
 Leaving family and often close-knit communities to attend university involves complex relational and emotional work for regional students, in addition to other logistical and practical decisions.
 Attitudinal analysis will contribute a deeper understanding of how transitioning into and through university is experienced for regional students, in order to develop relevant support resources that draw directly from this understanding.